blcxtranslations/blcx/_translated/chapter-0043.md

 As the patriarch of the Yan family, Yan Tian Heng can be considered knowledgeable.
 But with respect to this incident, he was completely baffled.

 "Forget it.
-There is no need to think too much about this.
-As long as we kill those juniors of the Wang family, we'll be able to acquire a mid-rank cultivation technique along with all their treasures."
+There is no need to think too much about this since we already killed those juniors of the Wang family and acquired a mid-rank cultivation technique along with all their treasures."
 Yan Tian Heng's face showed some colour.
 "It's their fault that those old things are at a critical point of their seclusion.
 Since they can't be in two places at once, they could only send a few juniors to attend this kind of event.
 As to being found out, you don't have to worry, father has already destroyed all evidence of their corpses."

 - - -
 - - -